-Local Authority Area Site Name and Address Operator Restoration Date Grid Reference Comments (A) = Active, (I) = Inactive, (D) = Dormant Safeguarded Site in JMLP WSCC (HDC) Chantry Lane Quarry, Sullington Dudman Aggregates Ltd 21.02.42 509457 113880 (I) Inactive Yes WSCC (HDC) Hampers Lane Sandpit, Washington Quarry, Sullington Britaniacrest Recycling Ltd Five years from the commencement of development 510675 113821 (A) Active site for soft sand, and sand & gravel or hoggin for constructional fill.
+Local Authority Area Site Name and Address Operator Restoration Date Grid Reference Comments (A) = Active, (I) = Inactive, (D) = Dormant Safeguarded Site in JMLP WSCC (HDC) Chantry Lane Quarry, Sullington Dudman Aggregates Ltd 21.02.42 509457 113880 (I) Inactive Yes WSCC (HDC) Hampers Lane Sandpit, Washington Quarry, Sullington Britaniacrest Recycling Ltd Five years from the commencement of development (A) Active site for soft sand, and sand & gravel or hoggin for constructional fill.
 Current application for extension of permission for extraction and permission by 2028.
 Yes

 Local Authority Area Site Name and Address Operator Restoration Date Grid Reference Comments (A) = Active, (I) = Inactive, (D) = Dormant Safeguarded Site in JMLP WSCC (HDC) Rock Common Sandpit, Washington, Pulborough Dudman Aggregates Ltd 31.12.20 512561 113456 (A) Sand extraction.
 Concrete batching plant.
 Aggregates imported are virgin, and for blending with sand for various products, not recycling.
 WSCC/028/21 - The continued winning, working and processing of sand from the existing Rock Common Quarry, the importation of inert classified engineering and restoration material, the stockpiling and treating of the imported material, the placement of the imported material within the quarry void and the restoration and landscaping of the quarry.
 This application is awaiting decision.
 Yes WSCC (HDC) Sandgate Park Quarry, Water Lane, Sullington, Storrington Cemex UK Materials Ltd 21.02.42 510254 114007 (A) Winning and working of sand.
 Restoration to landscaped lake for fishing and nature conservation.
 A further planning application (WSCC/044/18/SR) proposes restoration within 11 years with 5 years of aftercare for each restoration phase - granted 08.01.2020.
-Yes SDNPA West Heath Quarry, West Harting, Petersfield Cemex UK Materials Ltd Extension expires - 2025.
-Older part of the site expires in 2042.
-478400 122800 (A) Winning and working of sand.
-Restoration to heathland.
-Planning permission until 2042.
-An application for determination of conditions permitted on 23 May 2016.
-Winning and working of minerals and site restoration must be completed by 21 February 2042.
-Extension to quarry expires in 2025.
-Yes SDNPA Heath End Quarry, Duncton, Petworth Dudman Aggregates Ltd 31.12.21 496300 118800 (A) Permission granted on appeal in September 2016.
-SDNP/21/05910/CN - Variation of Condition 2 relating to Appeal Ref APP/Y9507/C/15/3133267 for the continued use of the quarry until 31 December 2023, and the progressive restoration of the site, to be completed within a period of 18 months of the date of permanent cessation of the extraction of minerals.
+Yes SDNPA West Heath Quarry, West Harting, Petersfield Cemex UK Materials Ltd 31.05.26 - East Ext.
+21.02.42 - Main.
+478400 122800 (A) Winning and working of soft sand, and restoration to heathland.
+The winning and working of minerals and site restoration must be completed by 21 February 2024 for the main site, and by 31 May 2026 for the eastern extension (SDNP/16/00525/CONC).
+Yes SDNPA Heath End Quarry, Duncton, Petworth Dudman Aggregates Ltd 31.12.31 496300 118800 (A) Winning and working of soft sand.
+APP/Y9507/C/15/3133267 - Permission granted on appeal for continued use of quarry until 31/12/2018.
+SDNP/21/05910/CND - Extension of time for continued use of quarry until 31/12/2023.
+SDNP/23/04132/CND - As of December 2023, there is a current application for a further extension of time for continued use of quarry until 31/12/2025.
+The progressive restoration of the site is to be completed within a period of 18 months of the date of permanent cessation of the extraction of minerals.
 Yes SDNPA Minsted Sandpit, Minsted Common, Midhurst Dudman Aggregates Ltd 30.11.24 485500 121500 (I) Inactive - site suspended.
-Yes SDNPA Pendean Quarry, Oaklands Lane, Pendean, Midhurst Inert Recycling UK Ltd September 2025 489000 120000 (I) Extraction ceased and new restoration permission granted 06.05.2016.
-The site is under restoration.
-SDNP/19/05802/CND - Variation of Conditions 1, 2 and 37 of Planning Permission SDNP/17/01816/FUL - granted.
-Yes (site is safeguarded for the purpose of inert recovery as part of its restoration).
-SDNPA Coates Sandpit - - 499800 117600 (D) Dormant site No (Although site falls within MSA)
+Yes